Frumika/GroupProject_Calculator/SDL2-2.30.2/docs/README-visualc.md

-﻿Using SDL with Microsoft Visual C++
+Using SDL with Microsoft Visual C++
 ===================================

 ### by Lion Kimbro with additions by James Turk